- News & Events

 Message from the Principal - Murray Powell

 I am passionate about learning and the creative Arts in particular.
 I love to see the children, staff and parents/caregivers engaged in and excited about their own learning journeys.
-In May 2011 we had a very positive Education Review Office report which reflects the very positive learning that Shannon School is engaged in.
+In May 2014 we had a very positive Education Review Office report which reflects the very positive teaching and learning that Shannon School is engaged in.

 Please check my 'Blog' page (under 'News and Events') for some of the latest news.

 In November of 2013 we launched our Senior student inquiries on the history of Shannon people and landmarks.
 Please go to the following site to take you to the amazing children's work.

 Also in November of 2013 we digitised our school class photos and other memorabilia on the Horowhenua Kete site.
 If you are an old pupil check it out!!

 What an amazing event.
 Photos are now available - general photos from the school and class photos from the Photographer.
 Please refer to 'Facebook Page' under '125th Jubilee.